lluzalves/Android-Agentic-Template/README.md

 ### 5. `docs/history/phases/phase-00-initial-setup.md`
 Fill in the **Goal**, **Changes**, **Alternatives considered**, and **Verification** sections after your first session.
-This is the seed of your project's long-term AI memory.
+This is the seed of your project's decision history for AI-assisted work.

 ---

 ## The Decision Log

-The log gives the AI a "memory" that survives across chat sessions.
-Without it, the AI re-proposes libraries you already rejected and undoes architectural trade-offs you spent days finalising.
+The log gives the assistant a project-readable history that survives across chat sessions.
+Without it, the assistant may re-propose libraries you already rejected and undo architectural trade-offs you spent days finalising.

 Each phase file follows this structure: